SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.opmode/README.md

 properties are joined logically as "and" conditions, meaning all conditions must be met for a data source to be included with the schedule.

+**Note** if a configuration property is left empty, it matchs *all* values.
+Thus if all conditions are left empty all data sources will be included in the configuration.

 | Setting | Description |
 |---------|-------------|
 | Service Name | The service name of a data source to match. |